giantswarm/external-dns-app/README.md

 ## Upgrade to v3

-This version includes many breaking changings from previous versions.
-Please read the defailed information in the [Upgrade guide](https://github.com/giantswarm/external-dns-app/blob/main/docs/upgrading.md)
+Starting from this version, `external-dns-app` includes significant changes that may affect its functionality if not configured properly.
+For the full list of modifications, we strongly recommend referring to the [Upgrade guide](https://github.com/giantswarm/external-dns-app/blob/main/docs/upgrading.md).

 ## Release Process